0x11c11e/SearchInChatGPT/README.md

 # 🚀 SearchInChatGPT Extension

-SearchInChatGPT is a browser extension designed to enhance your workflow by enabling quick searches of highlighted text directly in ChatGPT.
-It integrates seamlessly with popular browsers and provides a user-friendly interface to search and manage queries efficiently.
+SearchInChatGPT is a lightweight browser extension that allows you to quickly search highlighted text directly in ChatGPT.
+Simplify your workflow with instant access to AI assistance from any webpage.

 ## ✨ Features

-- 🔍 **Search Highlighted Text**: Quickly search any selected text in ChatGPT using the context menu or keyboard shortcuts.
+- 🔍 **Search Highlighted Text**: Select text on any webpage, right-click, and search directly in ChatGPT.
-- 🕒 **Search History**: Automatically saves your search history for future reference (up to 20 recent searches).
-- 📝 **Customizable Templates**: Add and manage search templates to customize how text is sent to ChatGPT.
-- ⌨️ **Keyboard Shortcuts**: Use `Ctrl+Shift+S` (Windows) or `Command+Shift+S` (Mac) for instant searches.
+- ⌨️ **Keyboard Shortcuts**: Use `Ctrl+Shift+S` (Windows) or `Command+Shift+S` (Mac) to initiate a search instantly.
-- 💡 **Lightweight UI**: Clean and intuitive popup for managing searches and templates.
+- 🌟 **Simple Popup Interface**: Enter custom queries directly from the popup for personalized searches.

 ## ⚙️ Installation